great-expectations/great_expectations/docs/integrations/integration_datahub.md

  - [Deploy an instance of DataHub](https://datahubproject.io/docs/quickstart)
 :::

-`DataHubValidationAction` pushes expectations metadata to DataHub.
+`DataHubValidationAction` pushes Expectations metadata to DataHub.
 This includes

 - **Expectation Details**: Details of assertions (i.e. expectation) set on a Dataset (Table).
 Expectation set on a dataset in GE aligns with `AssertionInfo` aspect in DataHub.
 AssertionInfo captures the dataset and dataset fields on which assertion is applied, along with its scope, type and parameters.
 - **Expectation Results**: Evaluation results for an assertion tracked over time.